aaronicsubstances/bridge-arithmetic/README.md

   - Multiplication
   - Division
   - Comparison
-  - Simplification of fractions
   - Conversion of fractions from and to decimal expansions
-  - Developing proficiency in arithmetic of single digit counting numbers.
+  - Developing proficiency in arithmetic of single digit whole numbers
+  - Developing proficiency in simplification of fractions

 If necessary, can split the activities above into two, use arithmetic to teach one part, and use custom operators and functions to teach the rest as part of algebra activities in the next section.